Menu

 OpenAPI Import

-Generate a usepaso.yaml declaration from an existing OpenAPI spec.
-File or URL.
+Generate an MCP server declaration from an existing OpenAPI spec.

 usepaso init --from-openapi ./openapi.json